qiskit-community/qiskit-device-benchmarking/qiskit_device_benchmarking/clops/README.md

 # 100 wide by 100 layers, etc)  Note this is done in a session and currently
 # takes about 10 minutes to run
 my_clops_run = clops_benchmark(service, "your-favorite-ibm-quantum-computer")

+# To run clops with the new new `gen3-turbo` path, you can specify the
+# execution path.
+For the new faster path you should increase the number
+# of circuits to 5,000
+my_clops_run = clops_benchmark(service, "machine supporting gen3-turbo", execution_path='gen3-turbo', num_circuits = 5000)

 # We can check the attributes of the benchmark run
 print(my_clops_run.job_attributes)